-Dillard's partners with its suppliers to create CAPs that are monitored by third party social compliance teams.
-Dillard's completed two hundred and seventy-three (273) Social Assessments in FY2018;

-however, we did not place purchase orders in thirty-one (31) of the audited factories for that year.
-Therefore, these findings were focused on the remaining two hundred and forty-two (242) factories which Dillard's did place orders in FY2018.
+Dillard's partners with its suppliers to create CAPs that are monitored by 3rd party social compliance audit teams.
+Dillard's completed two hundred forty-six (246) Social Assessments in FY2019; however, we did not place purchase orders in 27 of the audited factories for that year.
+Therefore, our findings were focused on the remaining two hundred nineteen (219) factories that Dillard's did place orders in FY2019.

-Dillard's Audit Firms evaluated two hundred and twenty-eight (228) factories in FY2018.
-The remaining fourteen (14) factories were audited by other approved third party service providers:
+Dillard's Audit Firms evaluated two hundred ten (210) factories in FY2019.
+The remaining 9 factories were audited by other 3rd party service providers deemed acceptable:

-- ✓ Factories achieved level 1 rating = Thirty-nine (39) - ✓ Factories achieved level 2 or 3 rating = One hundred and fifty-five (155) - ✓ Factories achieved level 4 rating = Thirty-four (34) - ✓ Factory is at level 5 = Zero (0)
+- ✓ Factories achieved level 1 rating = Thirty-Two (32) - ✓ Factories achieved level 2 or 3 rating = One hundred and Sixty-Seven (167) - √ Factories achieved level 4 rating = Eleven (11) - ✓ Factory is at level 5 = Zero (0)